AniketGupta25/hard-hat-care/README.md

 ## Introducing our products :bulb:

 Hard-Hat Care serves as a tool to easily organize a large database of employee records and flag individuals who may be struggling with their mental health.

-The rules governing flagging mechanics are based on a robustly-trained XGBoost and tuned machine learning model.
-This enables companies and managers to perform follow-up actions and provide the necessary resources to help struggling employees.
+The rules governing flagging mechanics are based on a robustly-trained and tuned XGBoost Regressor machine learning model.
+This enables companies and managers to perform follow-up actions and provide the necessary resources to help their struggling employees.

 ### How does it work:question: